brianhouse/art_and_code/assignments/01_turtle_drawing.md

 Now have the turtle draw a still life from the model in the room.

-Email your finished (or unfinished) code to the instructor.
+Email your finished (or unfinished) code to the instructor along with a screenshot of your result.